in a responsible manner

 Once extracting has ended, the quarry can completely disappear from the scenery after it has been levelled out and vegetation takes over.

 In deeper quarries, the aim of reclaiming is, besides safety, to contribute to the surrounding landscape and take the needs of the community into consideration.
 Old mine areas can serve as recreational or even nature conservation areas.

 Many activities take place in Nordkalk’s underground mine in Tytyri, Finland, in the parts that are no longer in mining use.
 The globally operating Finnish KONE Corporation has had a test site for high-rise elevators in the mine since 1998.
 There are nine test shafts, five of which were built recently.
 Two shafts have a depth of 317 metres.
 The test site is an important part of KONE’s development activities.

-At Storugns on Gotland, a motorsports track has been built in an abandoned part of the quarry, and close by land has been set aside for a wind power park.
+In Uddagården in Sweden and Storugns on Gotland Sweden, a motorsports track has been built in an abandoned part of the quarry, and at Storugns, a close by land area has been set aside for a wind power park.

 Nordkalk is the leading limestone company in Northern Europe.
 We deliver essential raw materials to numerous industries, and our solutions contribute to clean air and water as well as productivity of agricultural land.